 If you need to change or delete your account key, please contact support.

-A user can generate multiple secret keys for themselves or for any other users defined as owners within the same account.
+Individual owners can generate multiple user keys for themselves, for separate apps, or for other owners within the same account.

 Authentication using API keys